MartinFSchmitz/101worker/README.md

 ### featureLocation

 The featureLocation module stems the source code of each sorce file, removes stopwords and compares the result with feature tokens.
-A list of all found feature tokens per contribution is stored in the featureLocation dump file.
+A list of all found features per contribution is stored in the featureLocation dump file.

 ### featureLocationComparisionWiki

-The featureLocationComparisionWiki module reads the dump files created by the featureLocation module and compares the implemented features with the features mentioned in the Wiki.
+The featureLocationComparisionWiki module searches the wiki for features mentioned in each contribution.
+These features are then compared with implemented features from the featureLocation dump file.
 The result is written in the featureLocationComparisonWiki dump file.

 # Team members:
 - Felix Schröder (fschroeder)